clicon/clixon-docs/misc.rst

 The pagination mode is either:

-  - PAGINATION_NONE       No list pagination: limit/offset are no-ops
+  - `PAGINATION_NONE`      No list pagination: limit/offset are no-ops
-  - PAGINATION_STATELESS  Stateless list pagination, dont expect more pagination calls
+  - `PAGINATION_STATELESS` Stateless list pagination, do not expect more pagination calls
-  - PAGINATION_LOCK       Transactional list pagination, can expect more pagination until lock release
+  - `PAGINATION_LOCK`      Transactional list pagination, can expect more pagination until lock release

 In the `PAGINATION_LOCK` case, the plugin can cache the state data, return further requests from the same cache until the lock on the "runníng"